Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Introduction

-To bridge this gap, we introduce \textsc{Iapo} (Inference-Aware Prompt Optimization), a novel prompt optimization framework designed explicitly to produce aligned responses from inference-scaled black-box LLMs. \textsc{Iapo} simultaneously optimizes prompt design and inference scaling strategies while considering different task objectives and computational budgets.
-We formulate the task of identifying an optimal policy for the \textsc{Iapo} framework as a contextual best-arm identification (BAI) problem.
+To bridge this gap, we introduce \textsc{Iapo} (Inference-Aware Prompt Optimization), a novel prompt optimization framework designed explicitly to produce aligned responses from inference-scaled black-box LLMs. \textsc{Iapo} simultaneously optimizes prompt design and inference scaling strategies while considering different task objectives and computational budgets (Figure~\ref{fig:workflow}).
+We formulate the task of identifying an optimal policy for the \textsc{Iapo} framework as a contextual best-arm identification problem.
 To efficiently solve this, we propose a fixed-budget training algorithm named \textsc{Psst} (Prompt Scaling via Sequential Trimming).
 Additionally, we introduce a warm-up heuristic that further improves performance within the training budget.

 We begin our analysis by deriving theoretical finite-budget guarantees on the error probability of \textsc{Psst}.
 Next, we empirically demonstrate the effectiveness of \textsc{Psst} for learning \textsc{Iapo} policies across six diverse tasks, including multi-objective text generation, mathematical reasoning, and commonsense reasoning benchmarks.
 Additionally, our analysis shows that ignoring inference scaling during prompt optimization can lead to substantial misalignment, highlighting the critical role of inference-awareness in aligning black-box LLMs.
+The results establish that prompt quality cannot be decoupled from the inference strategies.
+By formalizing this interaction and introducing a practical algorithm that exploits it, our work offers a principled path toward more reliable and cost-effective alignment of black-box LLMs.